See also: Current Board

 Professor John Simons: President

-John is Executive Dean of Arts at Macquarie University.
+John is the Deputy Vice-Chancellor (Academic) at Macquarie University.
+Previously, he was the university’s Executive Dean of Arts.
 He was educated at the University of Wales and the University of Exeter.
 He previously worked at the universities of Wales, Exeter, Winchester, Edge Hill and Lincoln and has held visiting Professorships in the USA.
-In 1993 he held a fellowship at the Huntington Library.
+In 1993, he held a fellowship at the Huntington Library.
 In the 1990s, he worked in various Eastern European countries on projects to rebuild universities after the fall of communism.
-He is a Fellow of the Royal Society of Arts, the Higher Education Academy, the Zoological Society of London and the Oxford Centre for Animal Ethics and on the Peer Review College of the AHRC.
-Before coming to Australia he was on the steering committee of the Standing Conference for the Arts and Social Sciences, a council member of the charity Vegetarian for Life, a director of EMMedia (a company providing capital for film projects), and chair of the board of SIREN FM (a community radio station).
-He is now treasurer of DASSH, on the council of the charity Voiceless, on the advisory board of the Australia India Youth Dialogue, co-chair of the board of 2SER (a community radio station) and a TEQSA auditor.
+He is a Fellow of the Royal Society of New South Wales, the Royal Society of Arts, the Higher Education Academy, the Zoological Society of London and the Oxford Centre for Animal Ethics and on the Peer Review College of the AHRC.
+Before coming to Australia, he was on the steering committee of the Standing Conference for the Arts and Social Sciences, a council member of the charity Vegetarian for Life, a director of EMMedia (a company providing capital for film projects), and chair of the board of SIREN FM (a community radio station).
+He is the past treasurer of DASSH, on the council of the charity Voiceless, on the advisory board of the Australia India Youth Dialogue, co-chair of the board of 2SER (a community radio station) and a TEQSA auditor.
 He has published very widely on topics ranging from Middle English romance to the history of cricket.
-Lately he has concentrated on animals and his chief publications are Animal Rights and the Politics of Literary Representation (2002) and Rossetti’s Wombat (2008).
+Lately, he has concentrated on animals and his chief publications are Animal Rights and the Politics of Literary Representation (2002) and Rossetti’s Wombat (2008).
 He published two monographs in 2012.
 One, Kangaroo, is a social history of kangaroos.
 The other, The Tiger that Swallowed the Boy, concerns the exotic animal trade in Victorian England.
 He is a published poet.

 Professor Michele Simons: Treasurer